cloudbees-io/manual-approval/README.md

 # manual-approval
 Request manual approval from users and teams

-Use this job to requests workflow execution approval.
+Use this job to request workflow execution approval.

 Refer to the link:https://docs.cloudbees.com/docs/cloudbees-platform/latest/workflows/manage-workflows[Manage workflows] for more information.